nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Editing a friend

 1. Editing a friend while all friends are being shown
-   1. Prerequisites: Atleast 3 friends present, with one their names being `Alex Yeoh`
+   1. Prerequisites: At least 3 friends present, with one their names being `Alex Yeoh`

    2. Test case: `editfriend cn/Alex Yeoh nn/Alex Row d/Best friend` <br>
       Expected: Friend with the name `Alex Yeoh` edited to have a new name `Alex Row` and a new description `Best friend`